container-storage-interface/spec/spec.md

   // A token to specify where to start paginating.
 Set this field to
   // `next_token` returned by a previous `ListVolumes` call to get the
   // next page of entries.
-  string starting_token = 3;
+This field is OPTIONAL. string starting_token = 3;
 }